 Legal Aid Society has an immediate opening for a Bilingual Victim Advocate Position in its Nashville office.
 The Bilingual Victim Advocate will work with victims of domestic violence in a two-county territory focusing on immigrant populations.
 The advocate must understand the law and issues pertaining to orders of protection and basic legal immigration options for victims and assist victims in identifying holistic needs and in securing rights, remedies, and appropriate services from other agencies.
 The Bilingual Victim Advocate will also perform investigations and basic paralegal work as requested by attorneys and maintain and develop positive working relationships with community agencies, civil court personnel and law enforcement.

 This position is funded in part by a STOP grant from OCJP and the victim advocate must adhere to goals and outcomes spelled out in the grant contract.

-Qualifications: High School diploma or GED required; BA/BS is preferred.
-A minimum of two years experience in a social work setting is required.
-Prior experience working in the legal field or with domestic violence victims is preferred.
-Must be fluent in reading, writing, and speaking Spanish and English.
-Must be sensitive to and committed to providing high quality advocacy services to domestic violence victims, immigrants, and low-income populations.
-Strong client interviewing, written and verbal skills are a must.
+Must be fluent in reading, writing, and speaking Spanish or Arabic and English.
+Must be sensitive to and committed to providing high quality legal and advocacy services to domestic violence victims, immigrants and low-income populations.
+Strong client interviewing, written, and verbal skills are a must.
 Ability to understand the law and issues pertaining to orders of protection.
-Strong computer skills, the ability to learn complex material quickly, initiative, and strong organizational and interpersonal skills.
+Must be detail oriented and have good organizational skills.
 Must be able to follow directions and work with a team and independently.
+Ability to relate to the needs of people of diverse backgrounds.
+Strong typing and computer skills.
 Experience with Microsoft Office software (Word, Excel, Outlook, etc.).
 Ability to learn new computer skills.
 Experience using Legal Files database a plus.
+Prior experience working in the legal field or with victims of domestic violence is preferred.
+A minimum of two years’ experience in a social work setting is required.
+High School diploma or GED required; BA/BS is preferred.
 Access to transportation.
-Some lifting (under 25 lbs) may be required.

 Legal Aid Society